valentinelouisemarie@gmail.com

 Acatenango eruption

-Hiking Acatenango Volcano in Guatemala : The Ultimate Overnight Adventure
+Hiking Acatenango in Guatemala : The Ultimate Overnight Adventure

 Climbing Acatenango was hands down one of the most intense and unforgettable experiences of my life as a backpacker in Central America.
 If you’re in Guatemala and love a good challenge with a magical reward, this is for you.
+The Acatenango overnight hike in Guatemala is one of the most popular treks in Central America : not just for the challenge, but for the chance to watch Fuego volcano erupt every few minutes.
 Some links in this article are affiliate links.
 If you book through them, I may earn a small commission (at no extra cost to you.)
 It helps me keep this blog alive and continue sharing adventures.
 Thanks for your support !
-Why Hike Acatenango?
+Quick Facts : Acatenango Volcano Hike Duration: 2 days / 1 night Elevation: 3,976 m (13,044 ft) Difficulty: Challenging (but doable!)
+Start point: Antigua, Guatemala Best season: November to April (dry season) Tour price: Around $40–50 all-inclusive Highlight: Watching Fuego Volcano erupt from your campsite Why Hike Acatenango?
 From the summit, you get a front-row seat to one of the world’s most active volcanoes: Fuego, which literally erupts every 15–30 minutes.
-Picture this : you’re wrapped in a warm sleeping bag, sipping hot tea, and boom : lava explodes into the night sky.
-Just Magic.
-What’s Included with a Good Tour?
+Picture this : you’re wrapped in a warm sleeping bag, sipping hot tea, when boom : lava explodes into the night sky.
+The earth shakes, the sky glows red, and all you can do is whisper “wow.”
+It’s raw, it’s powerful, and it’s something you’ll never forget.
+What’s Included in an Acatenango Overnight Tour?
 Unless you’re a hardcore trekker, I highly recommend doing the hike with a professional tour that includes: Thermal clothing (you’ll need it : it gets below zero!)
 All meals (dinner + breakfast) Tents, sleeping bags & mats A local Spanish/English-speaking guide Transport from Antigua I personally booked this well-reviewed tour with everything included, and I couldn’t recommend it enough !
 Book the Acatenango Overnight Hike here !
-What to Pack ?
-(Even if Tour Provides Gear) Even though most tours provide warm clothes, I still brought: Layers (thermal base + fleece) Gloves & hat Headlamp Portable power bank Extra snacks Altitude sickness pills (if you’re sensitive) Where to Stay in Antigua Before or After the Hike ?
-You’ll need a good rest before (and after!) climbing 3,976 meters.
+What to Pack for the Acatenango Volcano Hike?
+(Even if Tour Provides Gear) Even though most tours provide warm clothes, I still brought: Layers (thermal base + fleece) Gloves & hat Headlamp Portable power bank Extra snacks Altitude sickness pills (if you’re sensitive) Best Hotels in Antigua Before Your Acatenango Hike You’ll need a good rest before (and after!) climbing 3,976 meters.
 Here are some top picks: Budget :Central Hostel Antigua (Capsule beds are like little private rooms.)
 Mid-range : Hotel Casa Rustica (Central location + volcano views) Charming stay : Good Hotel Antigua (Boutique eco-hotel with minimalist decor) Book early : spots fill up fast in high season!
-Tips to Make It to the Top Go slow.
+Tips for Hiking Acatenango Volcano Like a Pro Go slow.
 It’s steep, and the altitude hits harder than you think.
-Hydrate the day before.
-Don’t be ashamed to take frequent breaks.
-The summit is optional, but trust me : the sunrise above the clouds is worth every breath.
-Extra tip : never pay more than $60 all-inclusive for a tour, you’ll find better deals.
-Itinerary at a Glance 9:00 AM : Pick-up in Antigua & drive to base 11:00 AM : Start hike through the cloud forest 4:00PM : Reach basecamp (3,600 m) 5:00PM : Optional hike to Fuego ridge (extra fee) 7:00 PM : Dinner & volcano watching by campfire 3:00 AM : Sunrise summit push (optional) 8:00 AM : Descend & return to Antigua by midday ✨ A Tip from Shiny Expatrie Frenchie ✨ Hiking Acatenango was a physical challenge but a spiritual reset.
+Hydrate the day before (and during).
+Take breaks often.
+Everyone does.
+Summit is optional, but trust me : the sunrise above the clouds is worth every step.
+Don’t overpay.
+Never spend more than $60 all-inclusive for a guided tour.
+How to Get to Acatenango The adventure starts in Antigua, Guatemala, about one hour from Guatemala City.
+Most tours include round-trip transportation from your hotel in Antigua to the Acatenango trailhead near La Soledad village.
+If you’re traveling independently, shared shuttles and private taxis also run daily from Antigua.
+Acatenango Overnight Itinerary (2-Day Hike Plan) 9:00 AM : Pick-up in Antigua & drive to base 11:00 AM : Start hike through the cloud forest 4:00PM : Reach basecamp (3,600 m) 5:00PM : Optional hike to Fuego ridge (extra fee) 7:00 PM : Dinner & volcano watching by campfire 3:00 AM : Sunrise summit push (optional) 8:00 AM : Descend & return to Antigua by midday ✨ A Tip from Shiny Expatrie Frenchie ✨ Hiking Acatenango was a physical challenge but a spiritual reset.
 It’s a moment I’ll carry forever.
 If you’re in Guatemala and up for the adventure, do it : but do it the right way.
 There’s really no point stressing about it, I thought it would be unbearable, but I did it !
 The only tough part was the sore muscles the next day haha.
-Book your all-inclusive Acatenango hike here
+Hiking Acatenango isn’t just a climb : it’s a reminder of what travel is about: pushing limits, finding peace above the clouds, and watching the earth breathe fire.
+Book your Acatenango Overnight Tour here and watch Fuego Volcano light up the night sky.
+BISOUS

-Hiking Acatenango Volcano in Guatemala : The Ultimate Overnight Adventure Read More »
+Hiking Acatenango in Guatemala : The Ultimate Overnight Adventure Read More »

 View from one of the mirador of Manuel Antonio